 - Applicant's transcript

-- One letter of recommendation from a faculty or staff member familiar with the applicant's workAll materials should be emailed as a SINGLE DOCUMENT to [[sustain]].
-Letter of recommendations can be emailed directly from the advisor to the same address.
+- One letter of recommendation from a faculty or staff member familiar with the applicant's workAll letters of recommendation should be emailed to [[sustain]].

 - What are the commitments for the grant?